PrairieLearn/PrairieLearn/doc/overview.md

 1. Install PrairieLearn on your own computer and make sure that it works by viewing the sample course in a web browser.

-1. Get a PrairieLearn course set up by emailing your request to [engr-cbtf-admins@mx.uillinois.edu](mailto:engr-cbtf-admins@mx.uillinois.edu).
+1. Get a PrairieLearn course set up by emailing your GitHub username to [engr-cbtf-admins@mx.uillinois.edu](mailto:engr-cbtf-admins@mx.uillinois.edu).
 This will give you two things:

   * A course-specific private GitHub repository with a name like `pl-tam212`.